AzureCosmosDB/cosmosdb-nosql-copilot/quickstart.md

 Thankfully we can create a cache for this type of solution to reduce both cost and latency.
 In this exercise, we will introduce a specialized cache called a **semantic cache**.

 Traditional caches are key-value pairs and use an equality match on the key to *get* data.
 Keys for a semantic cache are vectors (or embeddings) which represent words in a high dimensional space where words with similar meaning or intent are in close proximity to each other dimensionally.

+## Semantic Cache and Context

+Most semantic cache implementions and samples show *single-turn* caching, meaning that individual prompts (and their vectors) plus the completions are cached.
+This may be fine in simple scenarios but this misses an important aspect of completion generation which is providing adequate context for an LLM to generate a completion.

+Here is a simple mental exercise to illustrate this point.
+If I'm using a semantic cache that only caches single prompts and completions this is can occur.

+First let's start with a completely clean cache.
+A new user starts a session and asks the question, "What is the largest lake in North America?".
+The LLM will correctly respond with, "Lake Superior" with some additional facts about its size.
+Then the (vectorized) prompt and completion get stored in the cache.
+Next the user asks this follow up question, "What is the second largest?"
+Since this question hasn't been asked before it goes to the LLM to generate the completion and returns, "Lake Huron".
+Then this second prompt and completion get saved to the cache.

+Later a second user asks this question.
+"What is the largest stadium North America?".
+Since this is uncached, the LLM generates as reponse, "Michigan Stadium which seats 107,601 people."
+This gets stored in the cache.
+Next the user asks, "What is the second largest?".
+Since this question was asked by the previous user it returns the cached response, "Lake Huron", which of course is incorrect.

+So you can see the problem.
+In LLM applications, context matters.
+The cache may be fast, but a cache, particularly a *semantic cache* should return accurate responses.

+The solution is to *cache the context window* for the conversation taking place.
+In this way, any user that goes down the same path of questions, will get contextually correct responses.
+The specific way to do this is to vectorized the context window of prompts along with the latest completion.
+When the vectorized user prompt is sent to the cache, the vector query compares the vectors and returns the best result above the similarity score filter.
+The downside to doing this is it can result in a larger cache.
+But when weighing this against a cache that returns incorrect responses, it is a trade-off worth making.
+Plus like any cache, you can apply TTL to it to keep it from growing too large.

 ## Vector Query & Similarity Score